 First Generation - ESF1

 SuperFlash® technology is based on a proprietary split-gate flash memory cell which provides a cost effective and high performance programmable SoC solution.
-The SuperFlash split-gate memory cell reliably maintains its fundamental structures and operation conditions within its simple array architecture delivering service robustly for 20 years.
+The SuperFlash split-gate memory cell reliably maintains its fundamental structures and operation conditions within its simple array architecture delivering a robust solution since 1997.

 SuperFlash® is characterized by possessing the following capabilities: